Joiry/HSL_Carp/Part_01b.md

 One of the little secrets of Unix is all these 'commands' we're using are actually just little programs, and the shell is letting you execute them.
 And all these commands have been written and modified over many years, by different programmers.

 Which leads to another little secret - many things in Unix are simply conventions.
-Command options aren't guaranteed to be same between different commands, though usually they are.
+Command options aren't guaranteed to be same between different commands, though often they are - or are thematically very similar.

 Let's head back to the `untrimmed` directory and look at a new command, `less`